jdm/tiger/ROADMAP.md

 - [ ] Splash screen
 - [ ] Add a a help menu with links to issues/discussions/documentation
 - [ ] Add About dialog with version number / license info
+- [ ] Add landing screen with links to new/open/recent/github/docs-home/keyboard-docs
 - [ ] Can open log from help menu
 - [ ] .tiger file association